Spectrewolf2/Review/Course_Review.md

 In this section you will be show us the skills you have learned in Containerization
 ### Step 1
 - Navigate to the ansible directory
-- Use the correct code to put the information listed below into the docker-compose-ollama.yml file
+- create file named docker-compose-ollama.yml
-- Input the code listed below
+- Input the code listed below into the docker-compose-ollama.yml file
   ```yaml
   version: '3'